KhannaSahab16/Chat-App/README.md

 Welcome to the backend of a full-fledged real-time chat system — built from scratch using **Node.js**, **Express**, **MongoDB**, and **Socket.IO** 🚀

-> 📢 Everything from real-time messaging to offline delivery, read receipts, and online user tracking — all without any frontend, tested purely with Socket.IO Client Tool & Postman.
+> 📢 From real-time messaging, offline delivery, read receipts, profile editing, admin tools, and even a chatbot — this backend is loaded.
+> ✅ Tested purely with Postman & Socket.IO Client Tool — no frontend needed.

 ---